GOP candidate poses with rifle, says she’s targeting ‘socialist’ congresswomen

 Traditionally, members who engage in unethical behavior are censured.
 Last year, McCarthy removed Rep. Steve King (R-Iowa) from a committee for a string of racist comments.

 In a recent interview, Rep. Tom Reed (R-N.Y.), the centrist leader of the bipartisan Problem Solvers Caucus, voiced his own concern about what such rhetoric would mean for the institution.
-He said he hopes candidates like Greene change their language — if not their views as well — when they are elected to the House
+He said he hopes candidates like Greene change their language — if not their views as well — when they are elected to the House.

 “I’ve watched these candidates who have sort of embraced that hard-right rhetoric and I would encourage them to look at the rhetoric.
 You are a member of the House and those extreme positions are very troublesome positions,” he said.
 “If you believe in those positions, there’s no place in the Republican Party, that I believe in, for those.”